-We barely got any photos of Fern opening up presents, because I am usually the “picture-taker” and I was busy helping her unwrap, so make sure you appoint someone to take pictures and record video before you get started or you’ll end up with zero documentation.
+We barely got any photos of Fern opening up presents, because I am usually the “picture-taker” and I was busy helping her unwrap, so make sure you appoint someone to take pictures and record video before you get started, or you’ll end up with zero documentation.

 7. Just go with it

 Things aren’t going to go exactly as you had imagined them in your mind.
-Try to be ok with that and just go with it.
+Try to be okay with that and just go with it.
 The unplanned moments are usually the most memorable anyway.

 Hope you enjoy your baby’s first Christmas!